-Jimi acquired this guitar in October 1968.
-As the story goes, Harvey Gerst, a rep from Acoustic Control Corporation, came to help Jimi in TTG Studios LA with four Acoustic amps that Jimi purchased.
+Jimi Hendrix acquired this Acoustic/Bartell “Black Widow” guitar in October 1968.
+According to the story, Harvey Gerst, a representative from Acoustic Control Corporation, was sent to assist Jimi at TTG Studios in Los Angeles with four Acoustic amps he had purchased.

 I got a call on Saturday morning from steve Marks, the president of Acoustic, saying, “go down to TGG right now!”
 Why?
 “Jimi Hendrix just bought four of our amps and he’s having trouble with some of the controls.